Iron Mountain Rock Climbing

 There are two major areas here.
 The first is a short jaunt across the road to the east.
 Find a trail that heads steeply up the hill and quickly arrive at Rubik's Ridge.
 Identify this by the overhanging schist at the bottom of the cliff.

 The main area involves walking diagonally away from the intersection to the southwest on a faint trail.
 Although this trail is often difficult to follow, if you continue in that direction you will find the area.
 Head up a hill on to slabby rocks, then at the top you will get to a viewpoint where you can see Turtle Rock to the left.
 Turtle Rock can be identified by its large slabby 3rd class rock on its north side.
 Hike down to this to find the main rocks and bouldering.

 Weather station 10.0 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Iron Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Iron Mountain: